andrespd1/nlp-suicide-prevention/readme.md

 ---

-## What We have used to built this app?
+## What we have used to built this app?
 - Python Jupyter Notebooks
 - NLTK
 - FastAPI